MTB Positioning Chart

 J: Handlebar Width

 Record crank length.
 Cranks are measured from the center of the pedal mount to the center of the spindle square.
-Arm length in millimeters is typically labeled on the back of arm.
+Arm length in millimeters is typically labeled on the back of the crank.

 Record the pedal make and model.
 Changing pedal types may affect the saddle height.